metamn/its-csongor/_site/README.md

 9. desktop front: too simple

+Conclusions:

-Conclusion: a more colorful perspective has to be found
+- more colorful perspective has to be found

+- this portfolio item will be based mostly on tablet and iphone mockups

 ### Screenshot taking